-You can find out more about the laws and safety advice surrounding wild camping by reading this guide.
+You can find out more about the laws and safety advice surrounding wild camping by reading this guide from Countryfile.
 The video below will also help you prepare for your first wild camping trip.

 Of course, it takes a lot of time to become an independent paraglider – so if you just want to experience the thrill of flight, then why not consider a tandem paraglide?
 It’s easily the most accessible way to enjoy this sport, and because you’ll be strapped to an expert instructor, all you have to do is sit back and enjoy the ride (or flight).

-To find your nearest paragliding school, click here.
-Have a watch of the video below to see if paragliding is something you might enjoy.
+You can find your nearest paragliding school on the British Hang Gliding & Paragliding Association (BHPA)’s website.
+Or, have a watch of the video below to see if paragliding is something you might enjoy.

 3. White water rafting